Independent Contractor vs Sole Proprietor: Differences & Similarities

-If you don’t notify HMRC, you could find that they continue to send you self-assessment tax returns after you’ve stopped trading.
+If you don’t notify HMRC, you could find that they continue to send you self-assessment tax payment returns after you’ve stopped trading.
 And if you ignore these returns you could be liable for penalties.

 Sole proprietors and independent contractors are both classed as self-employed workers.
-And in self-employment, the proprietor or contractor and the business are treated as one legal entity.
+And in self-employment, the proprietor or freelancer and the business are treated as one legal entity.
 While for limited liability companies, the business is a distinct legal entity that is separate from its shareholders and directors.

 Being self-employed comes with very few formalities.
 However, limited companies have much more paperwork and legal responsibilities such as registering the business with the relevant authorities such as Companies House in the United Kingdom or Bundesanzeiger Verlagsgesellschaft mbH in Germany.

 If you’re wondering how to classify your workers, help is at hand.
 Papaya Global’s contractor management solution will help you Papaya Global to help manage and organize your growing global team.
 Contact us for more details.

 In contrast to other types of business entities, such as S corporations and C corporations, sole proprietorships do not tax the business separately from its owner.
 The owner reports and pays sole proprietorship taxes as part of their personal tax return.

 According to the IRS, this type of taxation is called “pass-through taxation” since the tax liability is passed through from the business owner to their personal tax return.

 What is form 1099-NEC?

 The 1099-NEC is an IRS form used by businesses to report payments to independent contractors, freelancers, sole proprietors, and self-employed individuals.